Cebu Island is one of my favorite destinations in the Philippines and a popular spot for most tourists visiting the Central Visayas Region!

 Apart from cliff jumping, you can hang out in the crystalline waters at the base of Binalayan Falls and explore the natural caves behind the falls.

-My visit to Dao Falls in Samboan was low-key one of the best adventures I had in South Cebu and I highly recommend adding this epic Cebu tourist spot to your list of things to do in Cebu!
+My visit to Dao Falls in Samboan was low-key one of the best adventures I had in South Cebu and I highly recommend adding this epic waterfall to your list of places to see..

 Trekking to Dau Falls from the parking lot takes around twenty to thirty minutes including stops for photos.
 It isn’t a difficult trek by any means though do note that your feet will get wet along this jungle trail.
 In most parts, it requires walking through knee-deep water and I recommend bringing a pair of slip-on waterproof shoes for these sections.